daniel0412/coding/leetcode/notes.md

 ## Questions

-#### How to define a priority queue as a class data member using a cusomized comparator
+#### Priority queue as a class data member using a cusomized comparator
 ```cpp
 class Test {
     auto f = [](const int a, const int b) {return a < b};